a327ex/emoji-merge/README.md

 end
 ```

 And this is the very end of `arena:update`, where all 3 containers get updated and have objects whose `.dead` attributes are true removed.
 Every container should have its `container_update` function called manually by the user like this, as well as its `container_remove_dead` function.
-I've many different setups before and I really don't like ones where object updating happens automatically somehow.
+I've tried many different setups before and I really don't like ones where object updating happens automatically somehow.
 I can't quite figure out why, because the engine does a lot of things automatically, but for some reason I really feel like it's important that, if I want things to be updated/drawn, I should call functions to make that happen otherwise it doesn't.
 Probably something about explicit code being better than implicit code...

 But yea, this marks the end of the `arena:update` function.
 There are only around 100 lines of code left to cover, so let's go over those next!